Zuehlke/aws-cloudformation-tutorial/readme.md

 1. [Infrastructure with AWS CodePipeline for Continuous Integration and Delivery](documentation/codepipeline_stack/codepipeline.md)
 1. [Infrastructure with Jenkins for Continuous Integration and Delivery](documentation/jenkins_stack/jenkins.md)
 <br/><br/>

+## Feedback

+If you have any feedback/questions, we'd love to get in touch with you! :)
+- yandy.piedra@zuehlke.com
+- raphael.lueckl@zuehlke.com

+Or join our telegram group:
+@awsCloudformationTutorial

+**Disclaimer:** This project is WIP.
+We continually seek to improve it!

 ## TODO
 - [x] Setup basic cloud environment